spacetelescope/rad/docs/ccsp.rst

 Creating a New CCSP Schema
 --------------------------

-Please start a conversation with SOC and RAD maintainers by creating a `issue <https://github.com/spacetelescope/rad/issues/new>`_.
+Please start a conversation MAST and RAD maintainers by creating a `issue <https://github.com/spacetelescope/rad/issues/new>`_.
 Any details that you can provide are helpful.
 We are happy to help guide you through the process and fill in any gaps in the following documentation.